My Personal Zoom Link: https://duke.zoom.us/my/nickeubank

 I am also a faculty member and Admissions Chair for the Duke Masters in Interdisciplinary Data Science (MIDS), and an Associate Director of the Rhodes Information Initiative at Duke.

-Within MIDS, I teach two courses in the first-year MIDS curriculum.
-The first is Practical Data Science (IDS 720), a flipped-classroom, exercise-focused course designed to give students practical experience wrangling and analyzing messy, real-world data using the tools of a professional data scientist.
-The second is Unifying Data Science (IDS 701), a course focused on helping students bridge the gap between abstract, technical classroom exercises and real-world problems (and which will hopefully eventually become a standalone intermediate data science text).
+I am passionate about empowering students of all backgrounds to use data science tools to solve real-world problems.
+To that end, I teach two courses in the first-year MIDS curriculum.
+Practical Data Science (IDS 720), a flipped-classroom, exercise-focused course designed to give students practical experience wrangling and analyzing messy, real-world data using the tools of a professional data scientist.
+Solving Real Problems with Data (IDS 701), a course focused on helping students transition from doing well-scaffolded classroom exercises to solving messy, real-world problems.
+I also teach a Computational Methods for Social Scientists bootcamp each year for incoming social science graduate students from Political Science, Sociology, and the Nicholas School for Environmental Policy.